Do you ever feel doomed to being just like your parents, even though you’re trying hard to do better?

 - avoid punishments, such as spanking, time-out, “consequences,” grounding, shaming, and name-calling

-- honor both your child’s and your own needs
+- honor both our child’s and our own needs

 - acknowledge the developmental drives and limits of kids at different ages